Meet the team: The people who are there when you need them

 - Becky Bower, Service and Sales Supervisor at St Luke’s View in Liverpool

 Student ambassadors: They know what you’re going through

 Highly-visible in their highly-yellow t-shirts, ambassadors are students who also live at your Unite Students home.
 They’ll help you settle in, answer your questions, and organise tours and events.

 Not all our homes have ambassadors at the moment, but we’re working on that.
 Visit our student ambassadors page to see if your home does, and to apply to become one.

 “When I arrived at Emily Bowes there was a welcome party set up by the student ambassador.
 There were food and drinks as well as a live band.
 It was a great environment to get to know people as I was completely new and it introduced me to some lovely people.
 It helped set up my time at university really well.”

-Contact centre: Available on the phones until 8pm
+Contact centre: Available on the phones when you need help

-Our contact centre in Bristol is open from 9am till 8pm, Monday to Friday.
-So if you’ve got a question that your reception team can’t answer, perhaps about payments or your tenancy agreement, you can speak to one of our advisors to get the help you need.
+If you’ve got a question that your reception team can’t answer, perhaps about payments or your tenancy agreement, you can speak to one of our advisors in the contact centre to get the help you need.

 Emergency contact centre: Available all through the night

 Locked out late at night?
 Got an emergency when reception is closed?
 Our emergency contact centre advisors are available 24-hours a day, 365 days a year.
 They work closely with our safety teams through the night, responding to any emergencies to keep you safe and secure.